chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

-ASIDE:
- - NOFX: fold in the different policy functions into the internal properties of the Interface object and carry them through to avoid excessive arguments forwarding (NOFX: not an essential feature)
- - DONE: transplant those functions into the hash calcualtion

 <Specific nodes/links exclusion>

  - TODO: provide a list of ids of the nodes to be excluded from the analysis